JakubMrowicki/health-tracker/README.md

 * Checked and fixed any typos and grammar issues that I could find by using a [Chrome Extension called Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik).
 * Tested the register and log in function to ensure it's working correctly on desktop, mobile and the Heroku deployment version.
 * Tested and ensured that a user cannot pin more than 5 entries at a time.
+* Tested the navigation bar to ensure no bugs are present and that it behaves accordingly.

 # 7: Problem Areas & Solutions
 * My friends were not sure if the game was active or not when I showed them.